A-Naive-Dreamer/my-profile/README.md

 ## Description

-Online Profile created using ReactJS, Emotion, and React Bootsrap Framework with responsiveness to each screen sizes.
+Online Profile built using ReactJS, Emotion, and React Bootsrap Framework with responsiveness to each screen sizes.

 ## Table of Contents